 Contrast of size is not applicable to just text; it can also be the images in the design.
 It's necessary that you find the areas in your design where you want the viewer to focus on.
 Try to lead the viewer's eye by having a variation in sizes.

-This principle is especially imperative if you're working with a very limited palate, because you won't be able to rely on color to help you establish contrast in your design or layout.
+This principle is especially important if you're working with a very limited palate, because you won't be able to rely on color to help you establish contrast in your design or layout.

 Establishing the right contrast of colors can make or break your design.
 You don't want colors to conflict with each other in such a way that it's confusing and irritating to look at.
 Looking at the image above, your eyes will probably start hurting after staring at it for even just a few seconds.

-On the other hand, the image shown above here shows a great level of contrast between the background and the text color which is pleasing to look at it.
-The colors chosen were simply different shades of the previous image, but these work so much better together.
-It's crucial to work with complementing colors that don't cause strain on the eyes.
-You also don't want to work with colors which are very similar to each other, like red and orange for example.
+On the other hand, the image shown above here shows a great level of contrast between the background and the text color which is pleasing to the eye.
+It's crucial to work with complementing colors that don't cause strain.
+If you need help finding appealing contrasts, there are many color palette tools online to get you started.

-When working with a layout, you never want to have the same font used for the entire design.
-Instead, find places where you can create variation, such as areas are of most significance.
-For example, you can use the same typeface but have one bold and the other light or regular.
+When working with a layout, it’s best to discreetly vary the font used.
+Find places where you can create variation, such as areas of significance.
+Creating contrast of type can also mean using the same typeface, but utilizing both bold and light or regular.
 This gives you contrast, but also keeps that unification in your design, because you don't want to have a different typeface for every body of text.

 In the layout example above, you can see a great representation of contrast between type.
 While there's really only two different typefaces used in the design, there's a great contrast between both type and color.